efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

     Launches, Product-Level Website Pathing, Building Product-Level
     Conversion Funnels, Cross-Sell Analysis, Product Portfolio
     Expansion, Product Refund Rates)

-These are the questions that I was requested to get answers on for the midterm project, along with the code I wrote and its output.

 ## Objective 1: Show Off Volume Growth

 **Pull overall website session volume and order volume, trended by